Williloo/sus1531/README.md

 There is no requirement that each feature be implemented by only one person.
 In fact, we encourage you to work together closely on features.

-You are required to edit the `gitlab-ci.yml` file, as per section 4.5 to add linting to the code on `master`. **You must do this BEFORE merging anything from iteration 2 into `master`**, so that you ensure `master` is always stable.

 * We want to see **evidence that you wrote your tests before writing the implementation**.
 As noted above, the commits containing your initial tests should appear *before* your implementation for every feature branch.
 If we don't see this evidence, we will assume you did not write your tests first and your mark will be reduced.
 * You should have black-box tests for all tests required (i.e. testing each function/endpoint).
 However, you are also welcome to write white-box unit tests in this iteration if you see that as important.
 * Merging in merge requests with failing pipelines is **very bad practice**.
 Not only does this interfere with your team's ability to work on different features at the same time, and thus slow down development - it is something you will be penalised for in marking.